Rugal/rugal.github.com/_posts/2015/2015-10-03-uploading-file-other-than-post.md

         .andReturn();
 }
 {%endhighlight%}
-This should be pretty satisfying, because we not only stick to the Restful style, but also upload file successfully
+This should be pretty satisfying, because we not only stick to the Restful style, but also upload file successfully.

 -----------------